arnaud-carre/sndh-player/README.md

 - v0.20 : SNDH music are time seekable! enjoy!
 - v0.10 : first version

-# Simple AtariAudio library

-if you need to add SNDH music in your own code just use the simple [AtariAudio library](https://github.com/arnaud-carre/AtariAudio).
-It doesn't need any external lib, and should compile on tiny plaform (doesn't even need float support).

 # Why?
 While having fun writing a YM7 format player on embeded device, I started to re-write my 30 years old ym2149 emulation (StSound).
 The new emulation is more accurate and source code is really simple.
-To be able to properly test new emulatior (ym2149, mfp & STE DAC), I wrote a SNDH player (using great Musashi 68k emulator) to listen to thousands of SNDH files from sndh.atari.org.
+To be able to properly test new emulatior (ym2149, mfp & STE DAC), I wrote a this player (using great Musashi 68k emulator) to listen to thousands of atari files from sndh.atari.org.

-You can use this library to play SNDH in your own player.
-Everything is in AtariAudio/ directory
+# Simple AtariAudio library

+if you need to add Atari .sndh or .ym music in your own code just use the simple [AtariAudio library](https://github.com/arnaud-carre/AtariAudio).
+It doesn't need any external lib, and should compile on tiny plaform (doesn't even need float support).

 # Drop single large ZIP file and enjoy
 Just drop the latest 100MiB SNDH ZIP archive file downloaded from awesome [SNDH-YM2149 Archive website](https://sndh.atari.org/download.php) and start to browse & play!